Plan Your Perfect Day in Nashville

 3rd & Lindsley

 3rd & Lindsley features live bands, from country to rock.
 It also attracts big names like Vince Gill and Steve Wariner.
 This venue is just a few blocks from the Country Music Hall of Fame, and they have live bands each week.
-So again, this is the spot if you are looking for something away from lower Broadway.
+So again, this is the spot if you are looking for something away from Lower Broadway.

 Idea 3: Soak Up History, Art, & Culture